vertexproject/synapse/docs/synapse/glossary.rst

 additional APIs to Storm and Storm commands.
 A service resides on a :ref:`gloss-telepath` API endpoint outside of the :ref:`gloss-cortex`.

-When a service is loaded into a Cortex, the Cortex queries the endpoint to determine if the service is legitimate and, if so, loads the associated package to implement the service.
+When the Cortex is connected to a service, the Cortex queries the endpoint to determine if the service is legitimate and, if so, loads the associated package to implement the service.

 An advantage of Storm services (over, say, additional Python modules) is that services can be restarted to reload